Philadelphia Phillies vs Toronto Blue Jays: Odds, Run Line, and Total

 Philadelphia Phillies vs Toronto Blue Jays Betting Trends

+- Philadelphia is 8-3 in its last 11 ball games against Toronto.

-- Philadelphia is 9-1 in its last nine games on the road.
+- Philadelphia is 14-3 in its last 17 games on the road.

-- Totals have gone over in all five of Toronto's last five ball games.
+- The Toronto Blue Jays are 6-1 in their last seven ball games.

-- The Philadelphia Phillies are 2-6 ATS in their last eight games.
+- The total has gone OVER in five of Toronto's last six games.

 Philadelphia Phillies vs Toronto Blue Jays Injury Reports